jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 god – and does so deliberately to prevent interference from meddling deities.

-If an Adventurer is reduced to zero CON or POW by a vampire, either in one or several feeding attacks, there is a chance equal to the vampire’s original POW x3 that the victim will resurrect as a vampire, enthralled to the one who created them.
+If an Adventurer is reduced to zero CON or POW by a vampire, either in one or several feeding attacks, there is a chance equal to the vampire's original POW x3 that the victim will resurrect as a vampire, enthralled to the one who created them.
 If the POW x3 roll fails then the victim simply dies.
 If the roll succeeds, they resurrects as a vampire after a number of days equal to their original CON or POW subtracted from 21.